akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 ## Implementing the query

 One approach for implementing the query involves adding code to the group device actor.
 However, in practice this can be very cumbersome and error prone.
 Remember that when we start a query, we need to take a snapshot of the devices present and start a timer so that we can enforce the deadline.
 In the meantime, _another query_ can arrive.
-For the second query, of course, we need to keep track of the exact same information but in isolation from the previous query.
+For the second query we need to keep track of the exact same information but in isolation from the previous query.
 This would require us to maintain separate mappings between queries and device actors.

 Instead, we will implement a simpler, and superior approach.
 We will create an actor that represents a _single query_ and that performs the tasks needed to complete the query on behalf of the group actor.
 So far we have created actors that belonged to classical domain objects, but now, we will create an actor that represents a process or a task rather than an entity.
 We benefit by keeping our group device actor simple and being able to better test query capability in isolation.